Roger Y. Tsien: Death

 Tsien died on August 24, 2016.
 Although the specific cause of death was not disclosed, it was reported that he died while on a bike trail in Eugene, Oregon.
 Prior to his death, Tsien had survived cancer and suffered a stroke in 2013.

 "He was ahead of us all," said Tsien's wife, Wendy.
 "He was ever the adventurer, the pathfinder, the free and soaring spirit.
 Courage, determination, creativity and resourcefulness were hallmarks of his character.
 He accomplished much.
 He will not be forgotten."

-Awards and honors
+Honors & Awards

 Roger Y. Tsien has received numerous honors and awards in his life, including: